Once upon a

 Then is it you wish?

-The old told the couple she had placed a spell on house.
+The old told the couple she had placed a on their house.

 What

-In the past, when you were no more a babe, Father brought his young wife and you here to this cottage.
+In the past, you were no more than a babe, Father brought his young wife and you here to this cottage.
 They a handsome couple, but not neighbours!
-You see, your mother was child, and she had an unusual appetite.
-She took one at my beautiful garden, and told father that what she wanted more than in the world was
+You see, mother was with child, and she had an unusual appetite.
+She one look at my beautiful garden, and told your father that what she wanted than anything in the was

-(rapping) Greens, and nothing but greens: Parsley, peppers, and celery, and watercress and Fiddleferns, lettuce-!
+(rapping) Greens, and nothing but greens: Parsley, peppers, and celery, Asparagus and and Fiddleferns, lettuce-!

 He said, "All right," But it wasn't, quite, 'Cause I him in the autumn In my one night!
-He was me, me, Rooting my rutabaga, my arugula and Ripping up my (My champion!
-My favorite!)- I have laid a spell on him there, Could have changed him stone Or a dog or a chair...
+He was me, me, Rooting my rutabaga, Raiding my and up my rampion (My champion!
+My favorite!)- I should have laid a on him there, Could have changed him into Or a dog or a chair...

 But I let him have the I'd to spare.
-In return, however, I said, "Fair is You can let me have the That wife will bear.
+In return, however, I said, "Fair is You can let me have the your wife will bear.

 I had a